edwinm/testProxy/README.md

 # testproxy

-Test your locally running websites on other devices
+Connect from (mobile) devices to your locally running, non public websites

-If you are running a webserver as localhost, with a local webserver or in a virtual machine like VirtualBox VMware, Vagrant or Docker, you can't always access this webserver from other computers or mobile devices.
+If you are running a webserver as localhost, with a local webserver or in a virtual machine or container like VirtualBox, VMware, Vagrant or Docker, you can't always access this webserver from other computers or mobile devices, even on the same network.

 Testproxy will create a proxy to this local webserver and makes them available to other devices on the same (Wi-Fi) network.
 All without any configuration.